Steven S. Greenbaum, M.D.

 , the Journal of the American Academy of Dermatology

 , Archives of Dermatology

 among others.
 He has presented at the annual meetings of both the American Academy of Dermatology and the Society for Investigative Dermatology.

-Dr. Neustadter practices medical, surgical, and cosmetic dermatology.
+Dr. Neustadter practices medical, surgical, and cosmetic dermatology, the latter being a particular interest of his.
 He treats both adults and children and is currently enrolling new patients.
-He lives in the Philadelphia suburbs with his wife and three sons.
+He lives in the Philadelphia suburbs with his wife and three sons